Ale: History

 From the mid-17th century, strong ales became particularly fashionable.
 They were known by names such as Huff-Cap, Nippitate and Hum-Cup, so called because it caused "a humming sensation in the head".
 Strong ale, like wine, was typically decanted due to the high sediment content into small glasses, which were better suited to the high ABV ale.

 Chambers' Cyclopædia of 1741 states that "Ale is chiefly distinguished from beer ... by the quantity of hops used therein; which is greater in beer, and therefore renders the liquor bitterer, and fitter to keep."

 Modern ale

-Modern ale is typically fermented at temperatures between 15 and 24 C. At temperatures above 24 C the yeast can produce significant amounts of esters and other secondary flavor and aroma products, and the result is often a beer with slightly "fruity" compounds resembling those found in fruits, such as apple, pear, pineapple, banana, plum, cherry, or prune.
+Modern ale is typically fermented at temperatures between 15 and 24 C. At temperatures above 24 C the yeast can produce significant amounts of esters and other secondary flavour and aroma products, and the result is often a beer with slightly "fruity" compounds resembling those found in fruits, such as apple, pear, pineapple, banana, plum, cherry, or prune.

 Modern beer yeast

 Sulfur metabolism

 When ale ferments, it naturally creates two prevalent byproducts, those being Sulfur Dioxide (SO2) and Hydrogen Sulfide (H2S).
-Each of these compounds affects the product in different ways, and each can be managed before and during the fermenting process to create different flavors and benefits for the ale.
+Each of these compounds affects the product in different ways, and each can be managed before and during the fermenting process to create different flavours and benefits for the ale.